Lordstown Motors Corp. (RIDE) and the Battle of Fundamentals vs. Technicals

 Lordstown Motors Corp.
-(NASDAQ:RIDE) went down by -0.87% from its latest closing price compared to the recent 1-year high of $31.80.
-The company’s stock price has collected -19.37% of loss in the last five trading sessions.
-Press Release reported 18 hours ago that Lordstown Deadline Alert
+(NASDAQ:RIDE) went up by 5.01% from its latest closing price compared to the recent 1-year high of $31.80.
+The company’s stock price has collected -8.26% of loss in the last five trading sessions.
+Press Release reported 13 hours ago that RIDE FINAL DEADLINE: Contact HAGENS BERMAN Before the May 17th Application Deadline to Recover Losses Due to Alleged Securities Fraud

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.